 Holland started violently when Cole appeared in his office.
 The man looked as though he had suffered a bad case of sunburn, but that was as nothing to what he carried in his arms.

 Drusilla was somewhat more than horribly burnt.
 The left side of her face - the side that had been nearest the Beacon - was a skull, tattered shreds of flesh clinging to it here and there.
 Her eye was ruined.
 In comparison, the other side appeared as though it was unblemished, even though it was heavily burned.
 She was missing three fingers from the blackened claw that was her left hand.
 At that point, Holland stopped looking.
 He couldn't help but be glad that Drusilla was unconscious.

 "Save her."
 Cole grated, harshly.
 "You wanted her?
 Save her."

 Holland knew that Wolfram & Hart had some of the best medi-demons in the world, but he had no idea whether they were good enough to save her.
 However, judging by the look on Cole's face, that was exactly what the half-demon didn't want to hear.
 "We'll do our best." he said in a mollifying tone.

 "I don't care for your best.
 Save her, or you'll die, and all your lawyers will die, and every branch of your firm will die."
 Cole said harshly.

 Holland strongly regretted his decision to get Lindsey to summon Cole.
-There were a lot of people out there who would be glad to see Wolfram & Hart be destroyed, but the law firm's defenses were such that it was impossible to launch an attack against one of their offices.
-But with someone who could cut through those defenses like they weren't even there...
+There were a lot of people out there who would be glad to see Wolfram & Hart be destroyed, but the law firm's defences were such that it was impossible to launch an attack against one of their offices.
+But with someone who could cut through those defences like they weren't even there...

 Holland called the best medical warlock in the world, and ordered him to get here as soon as demonically possible.